coenm/RepoM/docs/ActionList.md

 ## git-fetch@1

-Action to execute a `git fetch` command.
+Action to execute a `git fetch` command. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionGitFetchV1.verified.md -->

-No additional properties and assigning variables has no effect.
+This action does not have any specific properties. <!-- endInclude -->

 Example: